qutech/QuMADA/docs/tutorials.rst

 .. note::

-	Right now this names are specified in the measurement_scipt class.
+	Right now these names are specified in the measurement_scipt class.
 It will be moved to a separate file later on.
 	When using an instrument not yet implemented into QTools you might have to specify new names for the parameters there.
 	For more information look into the section about creating gate_mappings for new instruments